Expense Recognition Principle Definition

 Advantages of Expense Recognition Principles

-- During the Audit of financial statement, if the Auditor finds books of accounts of the company has not followed the accrual concept then Auditor may qualify Audit report, therefore, a company following accrual concept can save themselves.
-For example, as per the standard on Audit, the Auditor has to check whether the company is following the accrual concept or not, if he fails to identify then there will be professional misconduct by the Auditor so it is the duty of Audit to check the same.
+- During the Audit of financial statement, if the Auditor finds books of accounts of the company has not followed the accrual concept, then Auditor may qualify the Audit report.
+Therefore, a company following the accrual concept can save itself.
+For example, as per the standard on Audit, the Auditor has to check whether the company is following the accrual concept or not.
+If he fails to identify, then there will be professional misconduct by the Auditor, so it is the duty of Audit to check the same.

 - Accrual concept show more accurate financial statement as compared to cash basis because cash basis recognizes when it is paid or received that may consist of the amount relating to another period also.

 Suppose company X paid $ 26000 for electricity for 13 months and per month electricity is $ 2000.

 As per the accrual basis, electricity expense will $ 24000, i.e., $2000 per month, and it will recognize $ 2000 in the next year as it is related to next year’s expense but as per cash basis full $ 26000 will be recognized in the books in the same year.

 As we can see cash basis consider $ 2000 also, which is about next year; hence, it causes less profit this year and more profit in the next year.